yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    - You can generate ETHERSCAN_API_KEY [following these steps](https://docs.etherscan.io/getting-started/creating-an-account).
    - For the deployment, you will need some ETH.
      - You can get some GoerliEth from this [faucet](https://goerlifaucet.com/).
-   - SN_MESSAGING_ADDRESS is for when a L1 contract initiates a message to a L2 contract on Starknet.
+   - STARKNET_MESSAGING_ADDRESS is for when a L1 contract initiates a message to a L2 contract on Starknet.
 It does so by calling the sendMessageToL2 function on the Starknet Core Contract with the message parameters.
 Starknet Core Contracts are the following:
       - Goerli: `0xde29d060D45901Fb19ED6C6e959EB22d8626708e`